dmolsen/Throttle/README.md

 You should now see the Throttle admin page.
 As long as any designers or developers connect to the new WiFi access point they should be able to enter in the xip.io address and change the settings.

-## Using Adobe Shadow with Throttle ##
+## Using Adobe Edge Inspect with Throttle ##

-To use Adobe Shadow with Throttle simply make sure all of your devices and your desktop machine are connected to the WiFi point from the Mac Throttle is running on.
-Note that any latency or other options (but especially latency) will affect the speed of Adobe Shadow.
+To use Adobe Edge Inspect with Throttle simply make sure all of your devices and your desktop machine are connected to the WiFi point from the Mac Throttle is running on.
+Note that any latency or other options (but especially latency) will affect the speed of Adobe Edge Inspect.
 I'll need to look into that.

 ## Other Tools ##